 BRIEF HISTORY OF FESTIVALL

-FestivALL began in early 2004 when several citizens met with Charleston mayor Danny Jones to ask about creating a comprehensive arts and entertainment festival.
-Mayor Jones then spoke with Mountain Stage producer/host Larry Groce who suggested a combination of originally produced events with productions already being mounted by local arts groups.
+FestivALL began in early 2004 when several citizens met with Charleston former Mayor Danny Jones to ask about creating a comprehensive arts and entertainment festival.
+Jones then spoke with Mountain Stage producer/host Larry Groce who suggested a combination of originally produced events with productions already being mounted by local arts groups.
 That idea led to the template of mixing local, regional, national and international talent and productions.

 - 2005: initial three-day FestivALL with 120 performances and exhibits